rishiprasad117-art/Bcal-UCLA/DOCUMENTATION.md

 score = Σ goal_weights.tag_weights[tag]          (for each tag on the item)
       + Σ goal_weights.nutrition_weights[field] × item[field]
       + like_bonus  (2 if item._liked else 0)
+      + calorie_adjustment  (±1.5 / −1.0 if physical_profile provided)
 ```

-All weights are defined in `data/goal_weights.json` — no magic numbers in code.
+All goal weights are defined in `data/goal_weights.json` — no magic numbers in code.

 ---